foundriesio/docs/source/reference-manual/linux/linux-disk-encryption.rst

 .. note::

-  Besides a custom ``WKS_FILE`` for split boot support, make sure to also update the target fstab to automatically mount ``/boot`` (from the first partition) at the root file system ``/boot`` folder.
+  Along with a custom ``WKS_FILE`` for split boot support, also update the target fstab to automatically mount ``/boot`` (from the first partition).
-  This is not required with UEFI-based systems as systemd is capable of automatically identifying and mounting the ESP partition during boot.
+  This is not required with UEFI-based systems, as systemd is capable of automatically identifying and mounting the ESP partition during boot.

 Implementation Details for OP-TEE PKCS#11 Support
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A dedicated slot is required to avoid conflicts with the PKCS#11 token slot
-normally used by ``aktualizr-lite``.
-This dedicated slot is currently hardcoded
+A dedicated slot is required to avoid conflicts with the PKCS#11 token slot normally used by ``aktualizr-lite``.
-to slot 1, with the label ``lmp``.
+This dedicated slot is currently hardcoded to slot 1, with the label ``lmp``.

-During the encryption process the token slot is initialized and a RSA 2048 key
-is generated, which is later used by `systemd-cryptenroll`_.
+During the encryption process the token slot is initialized and a RSA 2048 key is generated, which is later used by `systemd-cryptenroll`_.

-Make sure to **not** erase the token slot or the key during the lifetime of the
+Make sure to **not** erase the token slot or the key during the lifetime of the image.
+Doing so would cause the system to fail at boot.
-image, otherwise the system will fail to boot (a recovery key can be created and
-provided manually if required, but it won't be an unattended boot).
+A recovery key can be created and provided manually if required, but it will not be an unattended boot.

 Testing TPM 2.0 Support With Qemu (x86) and swtpm
 -------------------------------------------------

-It is possible to test the disk encryption support with TPM 2.0 with Qemu and
+It is possible to test the disk encryption support with TPM 2.0 with QEMU and `swtpm`_.
-`swtpm`_.

 Make sure LUKS support is enabled for your x86 target: